schimen/killer-robot/README.md

 After installing and becoming familiar with the framework, you can install dependencies used by our hardware:
 - Install ESP32 dependencies with `west espressif install`.
 Alternatively, follow [this guide](https://www.zephyrproject.org/zephyr-rtos-on-esp32/).

-The Rupert firmware can now for example be built by the command `west build -b esp32 firmware/rupert-brain` and then flashed with the command `west flash`.
+The Rupert firmware can now for example be built by the command `west build -b rupert_pcb firmware/rupert-brain` and then flashed with the command `west flash`.